hcliedtke/extinct/README.md

 ## The App

-This is a Shiny app for modeling probability of extinction based on survey data.
+This is a Shiny app for modeling probability of extinction based on survey and record data, and combines this with extinction probability estimates based on threats to the species, to inform on whether a species should be classified as Critically Endangered or Extinct for the IUCN Red List conservation status assessment.
+It is essentially a wrapper for the [IUCN Red List Extinction assessment tool](https://www.iucnredlist.org/resources/ex-probability).

 Launch the app here: https://hcliedtke.shinyapps.io/extinct/